chinamike65/hugo-tuolesi/content/book6/book6en.md

 83

 Shakyamuni Buddha

 Maitreya Bodhisattva

-Unsang Bodhisattva
+Asanga Bodhisattva

 world relative bodhisattva

 Holy Liberation Army

 Dade Liberation Army

 win the liberation army

 Heart Tune Army

 Guru Pira

 Lion Yin

 Gusali

 Master Jinzhou

 Venerable Atisha

-Drom Tumba
-Bodova
+Dromtönpa

+Bodowa

 Charya

-Chekava
+Chekawa

 jibuba

 Longji Wangqu

 sangchinba

 Thornaba

 Menzaba

 Ginseng

 Master Tsongkhapa

 wise lion

 Gedun Drupa

 Master Xianhuibao

 Gedun Gyatso

 Good luck and good fortune

 ford sea

 Master Faxiande

 Sheng Ren Yuncheng

 Shanhui Dahai

 Wonderful Sound King Kong

 Wonderful Music King

 The big seat is very comfortable

 Victory over Wang Xian's robbery

 Kume Wangpo

 Dumpy Jumeirah

 wang muang pandit

 Master Rising Sun Gyatso

-Tutenten Gyatso 43 Incense, Dundampa Gyatso
+Tutenten Gyatso 43 Incense

+Dundampa Gyatso

 Rako Rinpoche

-King Yongzeng
+Vajra Master Yongzeng

-Ngawang Gyatso.
+Ngawang Gyatso

-What is Inheritance Purity?
+What is Purity of Lineage?

 Among the lineage teachers, if a certain teacher violates his own teacher, the lineage is not pure; if the faith in the teacher has not been withdrawn, the lineage is pure.

-It is very important to have a lineage and the lineage is pure.
+It is very important to have a lineage and that the lineage is pure.
 The Dharma of the lineage is very powerful, and it is different in every aspect.

 84